vadimcn/cargo-pgo/README.md

 cargo pgo opt run|test|bench
 ```

-("Why not just 'cargo run'?" - you ask.
-Because Cargo keeps track of the flags it passed
+("Why not just '`cargo run`'?" - you ask: Cargo keeps track of the flags it had passed
 to rustc last time, and automatically rebuilds the target if they change.
 Thus, `cargo run`
-would revert the binary back to non-optimized state, which probably isn't what you want.)
+would first revert the binary back to non-optimized state, which probably isn't what you want.)

 ### Do it quicker!
-Cargo will automatically [re]build stale binaries before running them, so you may skip both of the
+Cargo automatically [re]builds stale binaries before running them, so you may skip both of the
-build steps above and jump straight to running!
+build steps above and jump straight to running.
 In addition to that, `cargo pgo opt ...` commands
 will automatically merge raw profiles if needed.
-So:
+So,
 ```
 cargo pgo instr run
 cargo pgo opt run
 ```
+is all you need!